Janiya-99/Investor-Management/AMIKA_WORK_DONE.md

   - Modified the logic to toggle dark and light modes when clicked on dark mode it stays on that after reload of the fresh page.

+- [x] **Controllers were protected with the constructor**

+  - Controllers were protected with the constructor to ensure that only authorized users can access them.

+- [x] **Kernel.php was updated with the middleware**

+  - Kernel.php was updated with the middleware to ensure that only authorized users can access the application.

 ---

 _Created by Amika | 2025-12-16_